karanshergill/Bug-Bounty/information-disclosure-vulnerabilities.md

   - Hinting at the existence or absence of resources, usernames, and so on via subtle differences in application behavior

 ### Error Messages
-- Testing URL parameters for infmation disclosure.
+- Testing URL query parameters for information disclosure.
+- Modify the data type of the query parameter value from an integer to a string value.
 - Version information disclosed in server response.

 **Original Request**